pranavjad/mlx-gpt2/README.md

 # GPT-2 From Scratch in MLX
 Train.py is ~200 lines of python code that define and train GPT-2 from scratch using mlx and numpy as the only dependencies.
 This readme will detail writing train.py from scratch.
-The model is trained on ~1 million characters of Shakespeare contained in input.txt, and it can be trained in around 10 minutes on a macbook to produce coherent Shakespeare-like text.
+The model is trained on ~1 million characters of Shakespeare contained in input.txt, and it can be trained in around 10 minutes on a macbook to produce coherent Shakespeare-like text.\
+This tutorial is basically [Karpathy's GPT from scratch](https://www.youtube.com/watch?v=kCc8FmEb1nY) but in MLX.

 ## Table of Contents
   - [Preparing the data](#preparing-thedata)